plyp-us/plyp-us.github.io/README.md

 ***Consider the lilies of the field!*** NEVER EVER sit when you have good legs and could stand without being in pain or unable to work.
 Don't opt for comfort whenever a little bit of discomfort, eg setting your thermostate closer to outdoor temperature, will make you healthier and better acclimated to spend more time in Nature.

 People lead lives of [almost] comfortable PATHOLOGICAL FEAR ... because they are afraid of minor discomforts and they let their fears and worries occupy their entire minds.

+## Be a commitizen

+Practice open source community.
+Learn the skills that you need to learn in order to participate as a commitizen.
+Make open source communities better through your ideas, your participation, your humor.